indrabasak/bouncycastle-fips-examples/README.md

 These examples can found in [The Bouncy Castle FIPS Java API in 100 Examples](https://www.bouncycastle.org/fips-java/BCFipsIn100.pdf).

-- `SecureRandomNumberExample.java` contains examples of generating secure random numbers.
+### Random Numbers
 Secured random is very important in cryptography as random values are used in key and IV generation.

+- `SecureRandomNumberExample.java` contains examples of generating secure random numbers. (_Example 1, 2, and 3_)

+### Symmetric Key
+BC FIPS API offers both approved mode symmetric ciphers, AES and TripleDES, and also a number of other symmetric ciphers such as ARC4, Blowfish, Camellia, CAST5, DES, GOST28147, IDEA, RC2, SEED, Serpent, SHACAL2, and Twofish.

+- `KeyCreationExample.java` contains examples related to creating symmetric keys. (_Example 4 and 5_)

 ## Build
 Execute the following command from the parent directory: